fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/y-axis-in-fusiontime.md

 }]
 ```

-In the above code an array has been created with two strings specifying y-axis of canvases in a chart.
+In the above code an array has been created with two strings specifying Y-axis of canvases in a chart.

 Refer to the chart below: